Love Island 2020 soundtrack – all the songs featured on the winter series

 The primary episode of Love Island’s 2020 winter version has introduced summer season to our screens with a recent batch of single Islanders and a brand new South African villa.
 It’s beginning to really feel like July once more, primarily because of the collection’ soundtrack of infectious chart toppers.

-For these of you who couldn’t cease dancing in your armchairs throughout final night time’s episode, right here’s a listing of the songs and artists that you may hear yesterday.
+For these of you who couldn’t cease dancing in your armchairs throughout final evening’s episode, right here’s a listing of the songs and artists that you might hear yesterday.

 What’s the Love Island theme track?